GiorgioMedico/InterpolatePy/README.md

 ## Development

-InterpolatePy uses modern Python tools for development:
+InterpolatePy uses modern Python tooling for development:

-- Black and isort for code formatting
-- Ruff and mypy for linting and type checking
+- **Code Quality**: Black and isort for formatting, Ruff and mypy for linting and type checking
-- pytest for testing
+- **Testing**: pytest for unit tests and benchmarks
-- mkdocs for documentation
+- **Documentation**: mkdocs for documentation generation

 To set up the development environment: